bryanfks-dev/Courtly-Service/README.md

 ## Response

 Since this service relies on REST API, so json is pretty much needed here.
-All endpoints have the same json response structure, which shown as an example below.
+All endpoints have the same json response structure **(in general)**, which shown as an example below.

 ```json
 {